top of page

 This jacket was built using the same techniques as the other pieces in this collection.
 The plastic is lined with packaging tape and the edges are reinforced with wire.
 But when considering functionality, I had to figure out how to construct the sleeves so that they would allow movement in the arms.
 My solution was these intentionally placed slits with fishnets holding them together.
 Doing so, the arms are able to extend and constrict without worrying about tearing the plastic.

-Oringinally intended for a male model, I created a gender neutral garment.
+Oringinally designed for a male model, I wanted to created a gender neutral garment that would be able to fit any body type.
 Pulling inspiration from the structure and style of thick cargo or fishermen coats, I wanted to adapt it to the theme.
 Therefore my design has cut outs and fishnet draping giving the illusion that this jacket was either washed up on the shore or created in the ocean from its pollution.

 Scarlette_Ocean_245.jpg